sarahg9/sarahg9.github.io/resume.md

 **Farmer** (Birth to Present)

-Planted and harvested beets
+Plant and harvest beets

 **Owner** (2005 to Present)

-- Planned and hosted a formal garden party.
+Host formal garden parties and operate B&B

 ## [Staples](https://theoffice.fandom.com/wiki/Staples) (Wilkes-Barre, PA)
 *Big-box office and paper supplier that is inferior to Dunder Mifflin*